 Sara Manzano, Innovation Project Manager at Advanced Innovation and Technology Corporation (ADItech)

-This session will investigate functional printing inks and tailoring the printability of surfaces are key issues both for traditional offset and modern digital printing.
-The latter provides design freedom and paths to new functional products, e.g. printed/flexible/wearable electronics, smart packaging or paper products, flexible batteries, solar cells, lightning etc. Additive (digital) manufacturing such as 3D printing brings new opportunities to create novel functional designs and specific structures for a multitude of applications from cell cultures to large building.
+This session will investigate functional printing inks and tailoring the printability of surfaces, as they are key issues both for traditional offset and modern digital printing.
+The latter provides design freedom and paths to new functional products, e.g. printed, flexible, and wearable electronics, smart packaging or paper products, flexible batteries, solar cells, lightning etc. Additive (digital) manufacturing such as 3D printing brings new opportunities to create novel functional designs and specific structures for a multitude of applications from cell cultures to large building.

 Michael Thiel, Co-founder and Chief Science Officer of Nanoscribe

 Monika Lelonek, Owner and CEO at SmartMembranes

 Ioanna Zergioti, Associate Professor at the National Technical University of Athens

 Sessions track 2: Enablers of the nano based success